 Cheat Sheet: Best Savings Accounts in Singapore For Working Adults 2018? – Highest Interest Rates

-“My savings account suck, What are the better options”
+“My savings account sucks, what are the better options?”

 This article was written for the typical working adult with a few years in the workforce and now looking to re-consider if he/she is on the correct savings accounts.

 (Updated 1 October 2018 to reflect the all the new savings accounts in the market)

 A Typical Working Adult Scenario